How Setting Up PPPC Profiles Can Improve Security on macOS Devices

 Addigy’s Smart Software helps administrators reduce frustrations associated with packaging and deploying software to macOS devices, particularly those that run on macOS 10.14+ and higher.

 With Addigy, Smart Software automatically generates the necessary PPPC profiles for software to install and run.
 The device user is not prompted for approval, which eliminates wait times and extra steps.
-On the other hand, administrators can set and deploy preferences without unnecessary delays or hassle.
+Administrators can set and deploy preferences without unnecessary delays or hassle.

 Use Addigy to Remotely Manage Mac Security and Privacy Preferences